BrandonCookeDev/smashgg.js/README.md

     * return Promise<[PhaseGroup](#phasegroup)[]>

 ## Venue
+A Venue is the location of a tournament, and encapsulates data about that location.

 ```javascript
 let venue = new Venue('Buckhead Theater', '3110 Roswell Rd NE, Atlanta, GA 30305', 'Atlanta', 'GA', '1', 'United States', '30305', 33.8403, 84.3796);